Skip to Navigation Skip to Content

 1. Junk food advertising targeted to young children.

-Most young kids playing on an iPad don’t know any better when they’re presented with tempting imagery of candy and fast food – and what’s to stop them from watching when they’re already binge-watching their favourite YouTube channel?
+Most young kids playing on an iPad don’t know any better when they’re presented with tempting imagery of candy and fast food – and what’s to stop them from watching when they’re already binge-watching their favorite YouTube channel?

 The frequency with which children are exposed to advertising today is concerning, particularly as some studies have suggested that exposure to junk food advertising can contribute to unhealthy eating habits.